Adult Learn-to-Play Analysis

 Formalize the LTP Off-Ramp Experience

-40% of LTP participants eventually find their way to Hockey League, but 46% never return at all.
+40% of LTP participants eventually reach Hockey League, but 46% never return at all.
 The pathway exists; it is just not being activated at program completion.
-A structured touchpoint at the end of LTP, whether a follow-up email, an in-person handoff, or a simple printed next-steps guide, could close a meaningful share of that drop-off.
+A structured touchpoint at the end of LTP, whether a follow-up email, an in-person next-steps conversation, or a printed guide, could close a meaningful share of that drop-off.
+The sequence data points to the second program engagement as the most vulnerable moment, which means outreach should not stop at the final LTP session but continue through that first return visit.
 The retention dashboard is now in place to measure whether any such initiative actually works.

 High Priority